uvalib/happymapper/README.md

       attribute :href, String
     end

-You can drop the Link class and simply replace the has_many on Feed with
+You can drop the `Link` class and simply replace the `has_many` on `Feed` with

     element :link, String, :single => false, :attributes => { :rel => String, :type => String, :href => String }

-You can omit the :single => false for elements that only occur once under their parent.
+You can omit the :single => false for elements that only occur once within their parent.

-This syntax is most appropriate for elements (with attributes but no content) that only occur at only one level of the heirarchy.
-If `<feed>` contained another element that also contained a `<link>` (as most atom feeds do) it would be DRY-er to use the first syntax, with a separate `Link` class.
+This syntax is most appropriate for elements that (a) have attributes but no content and (b) only occur at only one level of the heirarchy.
+If `<feed>` contained another element that also contained a `<link>` (as atom feeds generally do) it would be DRY-er to use the first syntax, i.e. with a separate `Link` class.

 ## Class composition